Agentic DevOps in the Autonomous Cloud

 • Develop long-term roadmap

-COMMITMENT CHECK: Who will start Phase 1 assessment within 30 days?
+COMMITMENT CHECK: Who will start Phase 1 within 30 days?
 [Show of hands]

 Who wants the detailed implementation checklist?